jpcv222/univalle_theme_omp/README.md

 according to the terms of this license.
 PKP also welcomes patches for improvements or bug fixes to the software.

-This theme is customized to be used in the OMP Universidad del Valle site
+This theme is customized to be used in the OMP Universidad del Valle site.

 [pkp]: https://pkp.sfu.ca/
 [readme]: docs/README.md